sj-i/php-fuse/README.md

 - libfuse(currently based on 2.9.9)

 ## Documentation
-- Currently, no documentation provided. :-(
+- Currently, no documentation is provided. :-(
 - If you want to write a filesystem in PHP by using this library, see [examples](https://github.com/sj-i/php-fuse/tree/master/example) in this repository and [the libfuse API documentation](https://libfuse.github.io/doxygen/index.html) for now.

 ## Todo